ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vpc.hidden.md

 ibmcloud is in-init $VMWARE_JUMP --private-key @~/.ssh/id_rsa
 ```

-Tip: If running inside of Git Bash on Windows, prefix the above command with 'MSYS_NO_PATHCONV=1'.
+Tip: If running inside of Git Bash on Windows, prefix the above command with 'MSYS_NO_PATHCONV=1', for example 'MSYS_NO_PATHCONV=1 ibmcloud is in-init ...'.
 {:tip}

+6. Modify security group rule to allow inbound access.

-Tip: Inbound access to RDP port (TCP/3389) is blocked by default.
+Tip: Inbound access to Microsoft Remote Desktop (RDP) port (TCP/3389) is blocked by default.
 Add a SG rule for inbound TCP/3389 from your IP to access the jump.
 {:tip}

-6. Modify security group rule to allow inbound access.

 ```bash
 VMWARE_JUMP_NIC_SG=$(ibmcloud is in $VMWARE_JUMP --output json | jq -r '.network_interfaces[0].security_groups[0].id')
 ibmcloud is sg-rulec $VMWARE_JUMP_NIC_SG inbound tcp --port-min 3389 --port-max 3389 --remote <add_your_IP_here>
 ```

-7. Login into the Windows Jump server with Mirosoft Remote Desktop client using the credentials provided earlier.
+1. Login into the Windows Jump server with Microsoft Remote Desktop client using the credentials provided earlier.

-8. Install [Mozilla Firefox](https://www.mozilla.org/), [Google Chrome](https://www.google.com/intl/us_en/chrome/) or [Microsoft Edge](https://www.microsoft.com/en-us/edge) into your Jump server.
+2. Install [Mozilla Firefox](https://www.mozilla.org/), [Google Chrome](https://www.google.com/intl/us_en/chrome/) or [Microsoft Edge](https://www.microsoft.com/en-us/edge) into your Jump server.
 One of these browsers is required e.g. to access hosts or vCenter later in this tutorial.

+Tip.
+You may need to use SSH later when configuring, managing or configuring various VMware assets.
+SSH is not required in this tutorial, but it is useful.
+You may use your favorite SSH client in the Jump server, such as [PuTTY](https://www.putty.org) or [mRemoteNG](https://mremoteng.org).
+{:tip}